AngusP/AngusP.github.io/_posts/2016-10-04-IAC_Press-Conf-Transcript.md

 Musk:
 {:.small-caps.strong}

 > I haven't actually [...]...
-I mean, less that 5% of SpaceX's resources are working on the Interplanetary Transport System, so it is very much a secondary or tertiary priority to [understanding] exactly what happened on the last mission _{AMOS6}_, last [...] flight, or almost flight, the most taxing and difficult thing, um yeah.
+I mean, less that 5% of SpaceX's resources are working on the Interplanetary Transport System, so it is very much a secondary or tertiary priority to [understanding] exactly what happened on the last mission _{AMOS6}_, <mark>last [...] flight, or almost flight</mark>, the most taxing and difficult thing, um yeah.
 It would be incorrect to say it's anything other than our absolute top priority to understand exactly what went wrong there and what we can do to prevent anything like that in the future.
 [We've] eliminated all the obvious possibilities for what occurred there so what remains are the less probable answers.
 But anyway this is the [small gains] on a long road.
 There will probably be other failures in the future, and we've not lost a single contract as a result of the it, people in the launch business understand that is something happens with SpaceX it gets, I dunno, 100 times more press than if another rocket fails.
 Maybe 1000.
 And so the public tends to think only our rocket fails but actually lots of rockets fail.

 14:27
 {:.muted.smaller.right}